PaulaVegas/Proyecto_RedSocial/README.md

 ## Requirements

 - **MongoDB Atlas** (or local MongoDB).
-- Create `.env` and `docker-compose.yml` with the example files provided.
+- Create `.env` with the example file provided.

 ## 🚀 Getting started